-He is also a one-time "Jeopardy!" game show champion.
+He is also a one-time "Jeopardy!" game show champion, and is also a winner of the game show "The Chase."

 He is currently at work on his twentieth novel, a variety of new short stories, as well as other writing projects.

-His latest Lewis Cole novel, BLOOD FOAM, will be published in June 2015 by Pegasus books.
+His latest Lewis Cole novel, BLOOD FOAM, was published in June 2015 by Pegasus books.
 The previous novel in the series, FATAL HARBOR, was published in May 2014, also by Pegasus Books.

 Most recently, his short story "A Ticket Out" --- originally published in 1987 in Ellery Queen's Mystery Magazine --- was included in "Best American Noir Stories of the Century," edited by James Ellroy and Otto Penzler, and published in 2010 by Houghton Mifflin.